 Complications of lower eye surgery can be avoided by selecting a plastic surgeon who is very conservative with his procedures on lower eye skin and fat.
 Dr. Simoni prefers to resuspend orbital fat.
 This does not expose the bony orbit around the eye, which would create a hollow look.
 At the same time, he can reduce the appearance of under eye bags.
 The ideal incision within the eyelid keeps the lid from scarring in a way that it pulls down and exposes the white of the eye (the sclera).

 Depending on the severity of the issue, a resuspension of the lower lid (canthopexy), mid facelift or microlipotransfer of fat may help address these issues.
 Revision surgery is a complicated process and maintain the function of the eye is essential, which is the primary factor in determining whether any further cosmetic procedures can be done.

-Call today at (424) 354-2006 to schedule your consultation for some of the best eyelid surgery Beverly Hills has.
-Also view our before and after photos of eyelid surgery in Los Angeles and patient education videos where Dr. Simoni discusses this procedure.
+Call today at (310) 360-1360 to schedule your consultation eyelid surgery.
+Also view our before and after photos of eyelid surgery and patient education videos where Dr. Simoni discusses this procedure.